JakeSteam/blog-programming/_posts/2019-02-25-how-to-add-padding-to-an-android-vector-drawable.md

     - 'Vector Drawable'
 ---

-When adding icons to Android apps, you’ll generally be working with square icons.
+When adding icons to Android apps, you'll generally be working with square icons.
 For example, the excellent built-in vector icon library ([also available online](https://material.io/tools/icons/?style=baseline)) only contains perfectly square icons.

 Sometimes however, these vector icons are used in a non-square place.
 With a normal image file adding extra padding is easy, not so with a vector file!

-This tutorial will cover how to modify a square vector image to add any padding you want, without any changes to your app’s layouts.
+This tutorial will cover how to modify a square vector image to add any padding you want, without any changes to your app's layouts.
 The icon used is a white [access_time](https://material.io/tools/icons/?search=tim&icon=access_time), used to represent a loading state.

 In my app, a `StaggeredGridLayoutManager` is used to display 3 movie posters per row.
 These movie posters are always the same size, and a ratio of 1:1.5 width:height.